-KPI Performance and comments Financial KPIs Regulatory asset value ("RAV") Because of timing, the 2021/22 RAV used in these calculations is the latest draft and not finalised value.
+KPI Performance and comments Fixed asset additions Tangible fixed asset additions 2021/22 (£m) 336.4 2020/21 (£m) 296.3 WPD East Midlands operates in a capital intensive industry and thus invests a major proportion of profits into replacing and adding electricity infrastructure as is evident from the total extent of our capital expenditure, as well as an increase during the year.
+Due to the age of the network and technological advancements significant investment is required in capital related activities.
+During the RIIO-ED1 period to date we have invested £2.2bn in capital related activities.
+Planned investment in the network for the remainder of the RIIO-ED1 period (until March 2023) is £0.3bn.
+Financial KPIs Regulatory asset value ("RAV") Because of timing, the 2021/22 RAV used in these calculations is the latest draft and not finalised value.
 As directed by Ofgem, the RAV is calculated using an average of March 2022 and April 2022 RPI.
-2021/22 (£m) 2,949.8 2020/21 (£m) 2,621.9 RAV is a regulatory concept to represent assets with a long term life.
-It is essentially equivalent to the net book value of the fixed assets of the business, only calculated in regulatory terms using methodology provided by Ofgem.
+2021/22 (£m) 2,946.3 2020/21 (£m) 2,612.7 RAV is a regulatory concept to represent assets with a long term life.
+It is essentially equivalent to the net book value of the fixed assets of the business only calculated in regulatory terms using methodology provided by Ofgem.
 It is an important measure for all DNOs as the allowed revenue in any year includes a return on RAV and amortisation of RAV as determined by Ofgem.
 Other important measures such as gearing ratios and recoverable amounts of DNOs with respect to impairment calculations are calculated using RAV.
 Movement in RAV is largely driven by additions to our RAV during the year which are based on 80% of our total expenditure ("Totex") calculated in accordance with methodology provided by Ofgem and after application of the Totex Incentive.
 It is not possible to perform a reconciliation between RAV and IFRS measures as RAV is a regulatory measure.
 The differences between IFRS and regulatory rules have built up over many years and cannot be reconciled.
-RAV Net debt to RAV Refer to note 19 on page 103 for calculation of net debt 2021/22 (£m) 1,562.8 2,949.8 53.0% 2020/21 (£m) 1,539.8 2,621.9 58.7% Gearing for the Company is calculated as the ratio of net debt to RAV.
-The gearing ratio is monitored in relation to the revolving credit facility covenants for several of the WPD companies and is used as a key internal measure.
-To comply with bank covenants the gearing ratio does not exceed 85%.
-WPD West Midlands aims to keep to keep the gearing at 65% or less.